 The following attributes are consumed without modification:

-displayName - this can be a direct mapping or Rapid IdP can generate the value by combining firstName and Surname values
+displayName (this can be a direct mapping to an existing Okta attribute or Rapid IdP can generate the value by combining firstName and Surname values)

-eduPersonAffiliation - can be defined statically by Rapid IdP if all users have the same affiliation status within an organisation
+eduPersonAffiliation - can be defined statically within Rapid IdP, if all users have the same affiliation status within an organisation

 The following attributes are generated by the Rapid IdP service from a single persistent, non-reassignable, unique identifier provided by an organisation: